zeitspace/zeitbook-frontend/steps/03-push-notifications.md

 export default getNotificationToken;
 ```

+> To keep this demo application simple, we've decided not to have a concept of user accounts.
+In a real-world application, instead of storing tokens as a part of each post and comment by a user, you would store them as attributes of users.
+See [the Firebase Cloud Messaging](https://firebase.google.com/docs/cloud-messaging/js/first-message) documentation for more details.

-Before making POST requests to the backend, the functions in `src/api.js` wait for the Promise `getNotificationToken()` to resolve, then include the resulting token in their requests to the backend.
+> Before making POST requests to the backend, the functions in `src/api.js` wait for the Promise `getNotificationToken()` to resolve, then include the resulting token in their requests to the backend.

-`getNotificationToken` follows a three-step process for obtaining the notification token.
+> `getNotificationToken` follows a three-step process for obtaining the notification token.
 First, it waits for the application's service worker to be registered.
 Then, it specifies that the Firebase Cloud Messaging client-side library should use this service worker to receive push messages.
 Finally, it calls `getToken`, which retrieves the token from the FCM library.

-`messaging.getToken` returns `null` if the user hasn't granted permission to receive notifications.
+> `messaging.getToken` returns `null` if the user hasn't granted permission to receive notifications.
 If this occurs, `getToken` calls `messaging.requestPermission` to ask for permission, then calls itself.
 If `messaging.requestPermission` throws an error, this indicates that the user has denied permission to your application to display notifications.
 In this case, `getToken` simply returns `null`.

 ## Display notifications when your application receives a message from the server